What is crushed oats for horses?

 4. Storage period:

-Typical timeframes for mold formation in oats:
+Typical timeframes for mold growth in oats:

-- Under moderate conditions: When stored under moderate conditions (low humidity, cool temperature, good ventilation), the oats can last for several weeks to months before mold becomes visible.
+- Under moderate conditions: When stored under moderate conditions (low humidity, cool temperature, good ventilation), oats can last for several weeks to months before mold becomes visible.

 Precautions: